ilenhanako/it-kid-book/kid/build_website.md

 To built a building, you need materials.
-To create a website, you need `commands`.
+To create a website, you need `commands` :flushed:
 Steps and commands to create your spectacular website: